 - Flour: Unbleached all-purpose flour is safe for dogs, but whole wheat was more highly recommended by our vet because of its added health benefits.
 Again, please consult with your vet about any allergies your dog may have.

-- Oats: Either whole-rolled or quick oats are fine.
+- Oats: Either old-fashioned whole rolled oats or quick oats are fine.